emerson-escolar/TDAPatents/README.md

    If you cloned the repository, do not forget to do `git submodule init` and `git submodule update` to get the submodules (this is not needed for the zip file).

    3. Navigate into the base folder of this project and run:
       ```
+      pip install -U setuptools wheel
+      ```
+      ```
       pip install -r requirements.txt
       ```
       to install required additional python modules.
 Note: this installs older versions of networkx and numpy, so setting up a virtual environment is recommended so that it won't affect your existing environment.

 The main script is called by running
 ```